d19fe8/CTAT-detector-plugins/README.md

 - **help-seeking models**
 	- Current help-seeking models include
-		- Original help-seeking model
+		1. Original help-seeking model
 			- Description:
 			- Outputs:
+		2. Original help-seeking model: explicitly diagnose not only when an action is [preferred / acceptable / not acceptable] but also when it is [help abuse / help avoidance]
+			- Description:
+			- Outputs:
+		3. Original help-seeking model: expanded consideration of when to ask for help from teacher
+			- Description:
+			- Outputs:
+		4. Original help-seeking model: modifications based on the Help Helps paper
 			- Variant 1
 				- Description:
 				- Outputs:
 			- Variant 2
 				- Description:
 				- Outputs:
+			- ...
 		- ...

 - **error categorizer:**